 - Fold over the tortilla.
 Bake for another 5-10 minutes until all is melted.

 - Serve and enjoy!
-I like to dip mine in sour cream and more salsa.
+Dip in sour cream and more salsa, if desired.

 Jayme is a wife to 1 and, so far, a mother to two little boys.
 She coupons, but isn’t super extreme about it.
 She price matches and loves it!
 While she likes to cook, she’s in the stage of life where simple is usually better!
 She never knows how many hands she’ll have free at dinner time!
 You can find her at No Regrets Living.